 As an additional reminder, units requesting memberships in External Organizations are required to submit a membership application to University Administration.
 Detail for Sponsorship & Membership Applications is located on the Indiana University Brand Guidelines webpage.

-The procedure documented above has been followed for the past five fiscal years.
+The procedure documented above has been followed for the past seven fiscal years.

 Goods, or merchandise, are rarely pre-billed.
 If you order equipment or supplies in the month of June and ask for a delivery of July 1 or later, the vendor may ship your product early and issue an invoice on the date shipped.
-In this case, the invoice will be processed in FY17.
+In this case, the invoice will be processed in FY19.
 Please keep this in mind when placing orders for products that you do not wish to take delivery of until after the fiscal year end.
+Invoice processing on FY20 purchase orders in BUY.IU will be held until July 1.

 Funding Recurring Purchase Orders: